Lingo Cards (Some rights reserved)

 Visitor = a person visiting a person or place

-Oaxaca’s Hugo Antonio Santiago suggests that instead of using the word ‘tourist’ or ‘traveler’ we use the word ‘visitor.’
+Years ago (2005ish) Oaxaca’s Hugo Antonio Santiago suggested that instead of using the word ‘tourist’ or ‘traveler’ we use the word ‘visitor.’

-A more inclusive language is a better way to interact with one another.
+A more inclusive approach to language is a better way to interact with one another.